-- Take customers' temperatures before boarding the vehicle. - Wearing a mask is mandatory. - Provide passengers in each vehicle with a poster showing protective measures. - The driver is allowed to exercise their right to withdraw and refuse to let someone showing symptoms of Covid-19 infection into the vehicle. - Customers open and close the vehicle door themselves. - Passengers must take all their trash away with them. - Passengers are not allowed to eat in the vehicle.
+- Take customers' temperatures before boarding the vehicle. - Wearing a mask is mandatory. - Provide passengers in each vehicle with a poster showing protective measures. - The driver must inform their manager if someone shows symptoms of Covid-19 infection. - Customers open and close the vehicle door themselves - Passengers are not allowed to eat in the vehicle